ISight: Built-in iSight

 Although external and internal iSights have significant differences, Apple has used the "iSight" name to brand its built-in video camera found in their MacBook (includes Retina MacBook (2015-2019)), MacBook Air and MacBook Pro notebook computers, iMac desktop computers produced since late 2005 and the LED Cinema Display.
 While the external iSight is similar to the built-in iSight, the built-in iSight uses an internal USB 2.0 interface and not the FireWire 400 (IEEE 1394a) interface used by the external iSight camera.
 Further, the built-in iSight has a plastic lens, is fixed-focus, and uses a CMOS active pixel sensor, rather than the CCD used in the external iSight.
 With the LED-Backlit MacBook Pros, Apple has moved to using a sensor capable of 1280x1024 pixels.
 The built-in iSight can also be used in the Photo Booth application on macOS and iOS.

 In 2011, the iSight branding on cameras built-in to displays on the MacBook Pro and iMac was renamed to FaceTime camera.
 The FaceTime HD cameras included with the 2011 and later models of the MacBook Pro and iMac can output 720p high-definition video.
 The iMac Pro, released in December 2017, introduced a newer generation FaceTime HD camera which now outputs 1080p video.
 This newer generation camera was later built into the 2020 27-inch iMac model in August 2020.

 Security concerns

 Some MacBooks are affected by the iSeeYou vulnerability, potentially allowing their iSight cameras to record the user without the user's knowledge.

 iSight on Linux

 Linux kernel 3.0+ internally contains the driver for the iSight camera.

-For previous versions of the kernel, one has to manually take out the firmware from Apple's driver through a specific program.
-This is because the Apple driver cannot be deployed inside a Linux distribution, the cause being legal issues.
+For previous versions of the kernel, one has to manually extract the firmware from Apple's driver with a specific program.
+The Apple driver cannot be deployed inside a Linux distribution due to legal issues.
 This lack of native support in the kernel for iSight persists on MacBook 2.1.